orq-ai/orq-python/readme.md

 Orquesta also comes with a powerful Remote Configurations API that allows you to dynamically configure and run all your environments and services remotely.

 Orquesta has a powerful Remote Configurations API that allows you to configure and run all your environments and services remotely dynamically.
-Orquesta supports different types of remote configurations, and we recommend always typing the `query` method to help Typescript infer the correct type.
+Orquesta supports different Class of remote configurations, and we recommend always typing the `query` method to help Classcript infer the correct type.

-Supported types: `bool`, `float`, `str`, `dict`, `list`
+Supported Class: `bool`, `float`, `str`, `dict`, `list`

 #### Example: Querying a configuration of type boolean